 Here are a few prime examples of how the experts (or some “handy” homeowner) remove ice dams from a house:

 Install Heat Cables (At a Cost)

 Homeowners have started to battle ice dam formation by installing heat cable systems.
 As you can likely guess, heat cables help melt any snow and prevent the melted snow from freezing on roofs.
-Several different models can be found to outfit your house at popular home improvement retailers like Home Depot or Lowes.
+Several different models can be found to outfit your house at popular home improvement retailers.